To Request an Action Plan to address Low Back Pain Click Here

 The number one cause of subluxation is STRESS.
 Stress can be defined as the non-specific response of the body to any demand made upon it that the person cannot adapt to.
 Each demand made upon our body is in a sense unique and specific.
 These come in several different forms: Physical, Chemical, Mental, Emotional and Thermal Stress.
 Stress, by itself, is not bad for the body.
 In fact, when a person is stressed in a positive way (exercise or eating healthy), the body adapts with more ability to manage the stress, as it gets stronger and more efficient.

 The problem develops when the stress does not allow the body to respond in a positive manner.
-When the body cannot adapt to these forms of stress, the muscles tense and the corresponding vertebrae the muscles attach to will be pulled out of their normal position (Subluxation), thus creating pressure on the nerves protected by the vertebrae, resulting in a blocking of communication and a loss of normal function.
+When the body cannot adapt to these forms of stress, the muscles tense and the corresponding vertebrae the muscles attach to will be pulled out of their normal position (Subluxation), thus creating pressure on the nerves protected by the vertebrae, resulting in blocking of communication and a loss of normal function.
+And if not properly addressed to its complete cause, the condition will be slow to go away, if it actually goes away at all.

 Holistic Chiropractors use different techniques to address the different effects of stress on the body.
-These consist of the following:
+These Holistic Techniques consist of the following areas being addressed each visit:

-There are many different techniques to address these 6 causes of stress.
+There are many different techniques to address these 7 causes of stress, what we call the 7 Pillars of Health.
 Among these are Applied Kinesiology (AK), BodyTalk, BioMagnetism, Contact Reflex Analysis (CRA), Emotional Freedom Technique (EFT), Nambudripad Allergy Elimination Technique (NAET), NeuroEmotional Technique (NET), NeuroModulation Technique (NMT), Nutritional Response Testing (NRT), Total Body Modification (TBM), among others.
 When you meet with your Holistic Chiropractor, ask about the different techniques they use in the course of treatment and discuss which techniques are needed to address the unique and specific concerns you have.

 Click the link for a description of this week's show and a link to the podcast from: